 Study: Hollywood does not highlight the drama of climate change

-Hollywood’s response to climate change includes donations, protests and other forms of activism, but it doesn’t seem to address the issue on its own terms.
+Hollywood’s response to climate change includes donations, protests, and other forms of activism, but it doesn’t seem to be addressing the issue on its own terms.

 Only a small portion of fiction productions, 2.8%, use words related to climate change, according to a new study of 37,453 film and television scripts from 2016-20.
 A guide to trying to reverse this trend was published on Tuesday.